The Lewis and Clark Expedition Meets Medical and Health Challenges As They Go West

 On June 30, 1806, in the Bitter Root Mountains Lewis’s horse slipped and fell.
 Lewis was thrown off the horse backwards and slid forty feet before he grabbed a branch and stopped himself from going further down the steep side of a high hill.

-A month and a half before his return to St. Louis, on August 11, 1806, Lewis suffered the only gunshot wound of the expedition.
+A month and a half before his return to St. Louis, on August 11, 1806, Lewis suffered the only gunshot wound of the Lewis and Clark Expedition.
 He was hunting elk with Peter Cruzatte, a nearsighted private.
 Lewis describes the incident in his journal:

 I was in the act of firing on the Elk a second time when a ball struck my left thye about an inch below my hip joint, missing the bone it passed through the left thye and cut the thickness of the bullet across the hinder part of the right thye; the stroke was very severe.
 I took off my cloaths and dressed my wounds myself as well as I could, introducing tents of patent lint into the ball holes, the wounds blead considerably but I was hapy to find that it had touched neither bone nor artery.